Theliraan/TabRestore/README.md

 - Add history

 ## Coffee
 If you like this plugin and you want to thank me, I would be very grateful.
-Thank you so much, really appreciate it!
+Thank you so much, really appreciate it

 [Paypal](https://paypal.me/TheliraanAccepts)